cp2k/cp2k/README_cmake.md

 CP2K expect by default a single threaded version of blas and lapack.
 The option `-DCP2K_BLAS_THREADING` can change this behavior.
-Be careful when tweaking this specific option as many implementations of blas / lapack are easier threaded or (exclusive) sequential but not both.
+Be careful when tweaking this specific option as many implementations of blas / lapack are either threaded or (exclusive) sequential but not both.
 I think the only exception to this is MKL.
-Also note that CP2K dependencies will most likely have the same issue (COSMA with cray-libsci for instance)
+Also note that CP2K dependencies will most likely have the same issue (COSMA with cray-libsci for instance).

-## typical examples of CMake use
+## Typical examples of CMake use

 The following list gives several examples of CMake command lines.
 Just add `-DCP2K_USE_SIRIUS=ON` to add support of SIRIUS in CP2K